merzak7/IOSeven/README.md

 # IOSeven
-This a repository of IOSeven website !
+This repository of IOSeven website !